Sai63583/Disaster-Victim-Detection/README.md

 1 INTRODUCTION
 Natural disasters such as earthquakes, floods, and wildfires cause widespread devastation, often leaving many people injured or trapped.
 In such critical situations, the ability to quickly locate and rescue victims is essential to saving lives.
 However, traditional search-and-rescue methods are predominantly manual, making them slow, and often ineffective in large-scale disasters.
 The increasing availability of drone footage, and surveillance cameras presents an opportunity to leverage artificial intelligence for automated disaster victim detection.
 Recent advancements in machine learning, particularly in computer vision, have enabled deep learning models to analyse images with high accuracy.
 Convolutional Neural Networks such as ResNet50 have demonstrated exceptional performance in feature extraction, making them ideal for victim identification.
 However, existing models face challenges such as high computational costs, false positives, and difficulties in real-time deployment.
 To address these issues, this research proposes a hybrid approach that combines ResNet50 for feature extraction with a Random Forest classifier for final decision-making.
 This combination ensures high accuracy while reducing computational complexity, making it suitable for real-time applications.
 The system is further deployed as a Flask API, allowing emergency responders to upload images and receive instant victim detection results.
 By automating the victim identification process, this research enhances the speed and efficiency of disaster response.

-Figure1-Architecture of disaster victim detection system Structure of the Paper
-Section 2 explains the methodology, including dataset selection, preprocessing, model architecture, and deployment strategy.
-Section 3 presents the results, including performance metrics, a comparison with other models, and a discussion.
-Section 4 concludes with key findings and suggestions for future improvements.
 2. LITERATURE REVIEW
 (a)	Traditional Approaches for Disaster Victim Detection